Share this article

 Every week we receive calls and emails from recruiters, and while it is not fair, they collectively do not understand some of the clear differences in accounting firms.
 For example, they will send us the resume of a highly qualified person and they will tag it with, “so and so has Big 4 experience.”
 WCG still pursues these leads as possible good fits, but we completely blow off the Big 4 experience tagline.
 Why?

 The people engagement is about creating authentic relationships where we, WCG, directly affect and change business owners’ lives.
 We help the face understand their business better.
-We see the face when they are appreciative of sound counsel.
-And we get to see success in a very personal way.
+We see the face when they are appreciative of sound counsel, and we get to see success in a very personal way.
 This is us.
 This is WCG.

 Why do we say all this?
 It is a huge part of being successful at WCG.
 If you do not have that innate desire of helping others in a professional capacity (as compared to helping grandma cross a street), then our firm is not for you, and while success might appear from time to time, it will be manufactured and ultimately not sustained.